 11:45 am - 12:10 pm

-Jill Mack, Senior Principal, Communication | Discover
+Jill Mack, Senior Manager, Communication Strategy & Events | Discover

 Mergers and major transitions can create uncertainty—but they’re also powerful moments to reinforce connection, trust, and culture.
 In this session, Discover shares how their internal communications team is navigating the company’s merger with Capital One using a data-driven, employee-first approach.
 Learn how Discover is using internal comms data, targeted content, and employee engagement tactics to inform, motivate, and retain talent.